autocrossblog/autocrossblog_astro/src/content/post/2007-06-18-a-small-victory-(updated).md

 ---
-layout: post
+author: chris
-title: A small victory (updated)
+image: ''
-date: '2007-06-18T05:53:58+00:00'
+publishDate: 2007-06-18T05:53:58+00:00
-permalink: a-small-victory-updated
+title: "A small victory (updated)"
-image:
+excerpt: "Follow our car maintenance journey as we document the removal of a car's intake manifold, exhaust manifold, and turbo.
+Catch it all on HD video!"
-categories: [ 240z, engine, motor, video, datsun ]
+url: 'a-small-victory-updated'
-description: Follow our car maintenance journey as we document the removal of a car's intake manifold, exhaust manifold, and turbo.
-Catch it all on HD video!
+tags:  [ 240z, engine, motor, video, datsun ]
-last_modified_at: 2024-11-15T12:15:17-06:00
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 With the help of a buddy of mine I was able to get the intake manifold removed from the car, as well as the exhaust manifold and the turbo.